 - 1. Submit a completed application and the \$25.00 application fee; - 2.
 Submit an official copy of your high school transcript or GED scores to the Admissions Office.
-(Transcript request forms are available in the Admissions Office.)
-Southeastern Technical College only accepts high school diplomas from secondary schools accredited by one of the following accreditation agencies.
+(Transcript request forms are available in the Admissions Office.) - Southeastern Technical College only accepts high school diplomas from secondary schools accredited by one of the following accreditation agencies.
 Acceptable accreditation must be in place when the diploma was granted.
-The following agencies are approved: Regional accrediting agencies (Middle States Association of Colleges and Schools, New England Association of Schools and Colleges, North Central Association of Colleges and Schools/Council on Accreditation and School Improvement, Northwest Accreditation Commission, Western Association of Schools and Colleges, Southern Association of Colleges and Schools/Council on Accreditation and School Improvement), Georgia Accrediting Commission, Georgia Association of Christian Schools, Association of Christian Schools International, Georgia Private School Accreditation Council, Accrediting Commission for Independent Study (note: ACIS merged with the Georgia Accrediting Commission in 2005), Southern Association of Independent Schools, Florida Council of Independent Schools, South Carolina Independent School Association, Texas Private School Accreditation Commission and the Distance Education Training Council, or from a public school regulated by a school system and state department of education. - 3.
+The following agencies are approved: Regional accrediting agencies (Middle States Association of Colleges and Schools, New England Association of Schools and Colleges, North Central Association of Colleges and Schools/Council on Accreditation and School Improvement, Northwest Accreditation Commission, Western Association of Schools and Colleges, Southern Association of Colleges and Schools/Council on Accreditation and School Improvement), Georgia Accrediting Commission, Georgia Association of Christian Schools, Alabama Independent School Association, Association of Christian Schools International, Georgia Private School Accrediting Commission in 2005), Southern Association of Independent Study (note: ACIS merged with the Georgia Accrediting Commission in 2005), Southern Association of Independent Schools, Florida Association of Christian Colleges and Schools, Florida Council of Independent Schools, Florida Council of Private School, National Council for Private School Accreditation (NCPSA), North American Christian School Accreditation Commission and the Distance Education Training Council, or from a public school regulated by a school system and state department of education. - 3.
 Submit an official copy of all postsecondary transcripts to the Admissions Office.
 (Transcript request forms are available in the Admissions Office.); - 4.
 Take the ASSET (paper and pencil, timed) or Compass (computerized, untimed) placement test.
 Official transcripts from a regionally accredited postsecondary institution documenting successful completion (a grade of "C" or better) in equivalent, program-level English and Math courses may be submitted in lieu of taking the placement test.
 Reasonable accommodations are made during testing for those who need them.
 (Please notify the Special Needs Specialist to schedule a test date.); - 5.
 Applicants are processed and the names of applicants are placed on a list of programs on a first-come, first-served priority, except in competitive admission programs.
 Because of the increasing demand for technical training, the chances of being accepted in the desired program are better if a student applies early.
 Students are notified by mail of their acceptance into a program.